 The technique described in this paper is designed for use in the lower troposphere and works well even if the background wind field is complex.
-By subtracting two consecutively scanned Doppler radial velocity fields, we can remove the more slowly varying background wind and isolate relatively faster moving velocity wave features that have noticeable movement between consecutive scans.
+By subtracting two consecutively scanned Doppler radial velocity fields, we can remove the more slowly varying background wind and isolate relatively faster-moving velocity wave features that have noticeable movement between consecutive scans.

-The WSR-88D Level II Doppler radial velocity data are first processed to unfold (dealias) velocities (Helmus and Collis, 2016).
+The WSR-88D Level-II Doppler radial velocity data are first processed to unfold (dealias) velocities (Helmus and Collis, 2016).
 To improve the results of the automated dealiasing, radial velocity values are removed where reflectivity is less than 0 dBZ and small speckles are removed.
 Two sequential polar coordinate Doppler radial velocity fields from the same elevation angle are subtracted to obtain a difference field.
-For RHI scans, the same azimuth angles should be used.
+For range height indicator (RHI) scans, the same azimuth angles should be used.
 Assuming that the background velocity field is relatively unchanged between successive sample volumes, taking the difference between successive radial velocity fields shows where features in the radial velocity data have propagated in space.

 We illustrate the wave detection method using data from a snow storm on 26 December 2010 observed by the US National Weather Service (NWS) radar in Upton, NY (Fig. 2).
-The storm's low pressure center is 200 km to the southeast of the radar and is moving toward the northeast.
-The near surface winds are northerly.
-In the southeast quadrant, the wind direction turns clockwise with height.
-Figure 2a and Figure 2b represent two consecutive dealiased radial velocity observations in polar

-- 65 turns clockwise with height.
-Figure 2a and Figure 2b represent two consecutive dealiased radial velocity observations in polar coordinates, and Fig. 2c is the difference between the two fields (time 2 time 1).
+The storm's low-pressure center is 200 km to the southeast of the radar and is moving toward the northeast.
+The nearsurface winds are northerly.
+In the southeastern quadrant, the wind direction turns clockwise with height.
+Figure 2a and b represent two consecutive dealiased radial velocity observations in polar coordinates, and Fig. 2c is the difference between the two fields (time 2 - time 1).
+Note that the convention for Doppler weather radar is that positive radial velocity values represent motion away from the radar.
 When velocity waves are present, the difference field contains banded features with both negative and positive values that represent a temporal change in the radial velocity field.
 The velocity signatures of interest manifest as perturbations from the background velocity field shaped as long thin lines.
 Sets of waves present as sets of roughly parallel lines and resemble plane waves.
-For waves moving toward a radar, - 70 positive values of radial velocity acceleration (i.e. time 2 radial velocity > time 1 radial velocity) represent areas of horizontal divergence, while negative values represent areas of deceleration and associated horizontal convergence.
+For waves moving toward a radar, positive values of radial velocity acceleration (i.e., time 2 radial velocity > time 1 radial velocity) represent areas of horizontal divergence, while negative values represent areas of deceleration and associated horizontal convergence.

 To provide better visual distinction between nearby velocity bands, the difference field was converted to a binary field while retaining the native polar coordinates.
 We chose to use the negative portion of the radial velocity difference field in order to focus on upstream convergence and inferred upward motion.
-Since we applied the wave detection to the 0.5° elevation angle
+Since we applied the wave detection to the